DigitalGlobe/gbdxtools/docs/running_workflows.rst

     workflow.savedata(aoptask.outputs.data, location='some_folder')

-This will end up saving the output to: s3://gbd-customer-data/<account_id>/some_folder
+This will end up saving the output to: s3://bucket/prefix/some_folder.
+(Remember that 'bucket' and 'prefix' are in your s3 credentials.)

-You can omit the location parameter and the output location will be s3://gbd-customer-data/<account_id>/<random-GUID>
+You can omit the location parameter and the output location will be s3://bucket/prefix/<random-GUID>

 To find out where workflow output data is getting saved, you can do: